 I began using almond flour right after switching to a grain-free diet because it was all that was around at that point.
 I quickly found that my baked goods seemed to be too moist and greasy, so I started introducing just a bit of coconut flour into my recipes to help absorb some of the moisture.
 The combination of the two seemed to work well, and I stuck exclusively to those for a while.
 I noticed though, that eating too many baked goods with almond flour too often caused my stomach to act up, so I limit the amount of treats I eat, and also now like to use other grain-free flours like cashew and sunflower seed flour to change things up a bit.
 I also recently started experimenting with arrowroot powder, green banana flour too.

 The finer the almond flour is ground, the better your baked goods will turn out.
 If you use a courser ground flour, your product will be much more grainy and the texture will be as if you added nuts to the batter.
+90 second bread doesn't have to be grainy so take your time and grind it longer.

 Be careful, nut flours can burn easily.
 That is why this recipe calls for a lower baking temperature and longer time than you would use with a normal flour recipe.
 Since all ovens heat differently be sure to watch your oven temp and check your bake times.